113ll3/Ibmclouddocscli/reference/ibmcloud/cli_ticket.md

 <dt>--rootpwd</dt>
 <dd>Root password that is associated with the attached device ID.</dd>
 <dt>--subject-id</dt>
 <dd>Required.
-The subject ID to use for the ticket, issue `ibmcloudsl ticket subjects` to get the list.</dd>
+The subject ID to use for the ticket, issue `ibmcloud sl ticket subjects` to get the list.</dd>
 <dt>--title</dt>
 <dd>Required.
 The title of the ticket.</dd>
 <dt>--body</dt>